Click or drag to resize

 b79h-tmgg-dwv5-cgxq-j5k9-n34w-mvxv-b5be-kqp5-b6hb-3bey-h5gg-swwd

-For more on the format of these access keys, see the notes in AccountKey and SecurityKey.
+For more on the format of these access keys, please see the notes in AccountKey and SecurityKey.

 You'd typically create just one DegreeDaysApi object for use throughout your application.
 The default configuration is perfectly safe for use from multiple threads.
 But there's nothing to stop you creating and using as many instances as you like.